Other Hospitality Management

 Online Other Hospitality Management Programs

-In the 2019-2020 academic year, 49 schools offered some type of other hospitality administration/management program.
+In 2020-2021, 47 schools offered a other hospitality administration/management program of some type.
 The following table lists the number of programs by degree level, along with how many schools offered online courses in the field.

 Is a Degree in Other Hospitality Management Worth It?